 causes, and treatments of Neurosis is available below.

 The severity and types of symptoms of disorders that are considered a neurosis or neurotic disorder vary between the specific disorders and from person to person.

 Excessive anxiety and fear are common symptoms of and/or underlie many disorders that are considered a neurosis or neurotic disorder.
-Other common symptoms include complaints of ...more symptoms »
+Other common symptoms include complaints of physical symptoms that do not ...more symptoms »

 Disorders that are considered a neurosis or neurotic disorder are treatable to various degrees of success.
 In general, the sooner that the symptoms of disorders that are considered a neurosis or neurotic disorder are recognized and treated, the more effective treatment will be.
 The overall treatment goal is to for the patient feel better and to live as normal, ...more treatments »

 A diagnosis of disorders that are considered a neurosis or neurotic disorder may be missed or delayed for a wide variety of reasons.
 For example, people with neurosis may fear the stigma of or be embarrassed by mental illness and not seek treatment.

 A diagnosis of neurosis can also be missed because symptoms of neurosis can be related to many other ...more misdiagnosis »